-The notion that we have a group of abnormal conditionals that requires an entirely different approach should be greeted with some initial skepticism.
-Alternative hypothesis should be perceived as the last resort to be adopted only after all the theoretical resources available failed.
-The conditional-assertion theory is motivated by an incomprehension of the data and doesn't deliver what it promised.
-It doesn't explain the connectives in an elegant fashion and it generates its own problems.
-These problems would be substantial for any theory, but have even more force against the conditional-assertion theory since it is a radical revisionist view.
-This hypothesis want us to believe that we should change the way we see one of the key connectives in logic.
+The notion that we have a group of abnormal conditionals that requires an entirely different approach should be greeted with some initial scepticism.
+Alternative hypothesis should be perceived as the last resort to be adopted after the theoretical resources available failed.
+It was argued that the conditional-assertion theory doesn't deliver what it promised, since it doesn't explain the connectives in an elegant fashion despite its prima facie evidence, and on top of that it generates additional problems.
+These problems would be substantial for any theory, but have even more force against the conditional-assertion theory since it is a radical revisionist view that proposes a change in the way we see one of the key connectives in logic.
 That's too much to ask and she offered us little in return.

-The main problem with conditional-assertion theory is that it treats the communicative purposes of ordinary language as a reliable guide to the nature of conditionals.
+One could argue that the main problem with conditional-assertion theory is that it treats the communicative purposes of ordinary language as a reliable guide to the nature of conditionals.
 To see why this is the wrong way of looking at things, consider how we interpret the use of arguments.
-Reasoners usually expect that the premises should be relevant to the conclusion.
-This is their purpose while using an argument.
-Yet no one would think that the classical conception of validity should be revised to fit these argumentative purposes.
-Instead, we should argue that there is a distinction between the technical sophisticated notion of validity and our common purposes while using deductive arguments.
+Arguers usually expect that the premises should be relevant to the conclusion while using an argument.
+Yet not everyone will think that the classical conception of validity should be revised to fit these argumentative purposes.
+Instead, one might argue that there is a distinction between the technical sophisticated notion of validity and our common purposes while using deductive arguments.
 Similarly, speakers may have different communicative purposes while using conditionals, but we should still maintain a distinction between the technical sophisticated notion of material implication and our common purposes while using conditionals.
-This is a discussion about the logic of conditionals, not about the nature of our communicative purposes when using conditionals.
+This is a discussion about the logic of conditionals, not about the nature of our communicative purposes while using conditionals.